 You can refinance your student loans with Navient by visiting NaviRefi.com.
 However, these loans are somewhat exclusive since you have to be an existing member of Navient and receive an invitation to refinance your loans.
 The minimum amount required to refinance is $5,001, so if you took out less than that to pay for school, this option is not available to you.

-Rates at Navient can be as low as 4.65%, but the rate offered to you will mainly depend on your income, credit score, — how much you’re trying to refinance and term length.
+Rates at Navient will vary, but the rate offered to you will mainly depend on your income, credit score, how much you’re trying to refinance and term length.
 Keep in mind that Navient prefers to refinance college graduates.
 If you didn’t graduate, it’s still possible to refinance with Navient, but your chances of approval are significantly low.

 Navient partners for private loans